4awpawz/buster/README.md

     `media/**/*.jpg:1:staging/media`

 The above directs Buster to recursively traverse all files and folders, starting from within the *media* folder, and to save a copy of each file that matches the *`*.jpg`* pattern to the *staging/media* folder with a hash-based file name.

->__Important__ When copying files, Buster will make folders and their parents if needed.

 The result of the above would be: